keenhenry/pda/README.rst

 All the attributes of a task can be changed to the specified values in the options.
-If a value with an option is not specified in the command, then the corresponding attribute in list will stay unchanged.
+If a value with an option is not specified in the command, then the corresponding attribute of that task will stay unchanged.

 .. code-block:: bash